Cuju: History

-The first mention of Cuju in a historical text is in the Warring States era Zhan Guo Ce, in the section describing the state of Qi.
-It is also described in Sima Qian's Records of the Grand Historian (under the Biography of Su Qin), written during the Han Dynasty.
+The first mention of cuju in a historical text is in the Warring States era Zhan Guo Ce, in the section describing the state of Qi.
+It is also described in Sima Qian's Records of the Grand Historian (under the Biography of Su Qin), written during the Han dynasty.
 A competitive form of cuju was used as fitness training for military cavaliers, while other forms were played for entertainment in wealthy cities like Linzi.

-During the Han Dynasty (206 BC – AD 220), the popularity of cuju spread from the army to the royal courts and upper classes.
+During the Han dynasty (206 BC – AD 220), the popularity of cuju spread beyond the military to the royal courts and upper classes.
 It is said that the Han emperor Wu Di enjoyed the sport.
 At the same time, cuju games were standardized and rules were established.
 Cuju matches were often held inside the imperial palace.
 A type of court called ju chang (鞠場) was built especially for cuju matches, which had six crescent-shaped goal posts at each end.

-The sport was improved during the Tang Dynasty (618–907).
+The sport was improved during the Tang dynasty (618–907).
 First of all, the feather-stuffed ball was replaced by an air-filled ball with a two-layered hull.
 Also, two different types of goal posts emerged: One was made by setting up posts with a net between them and the other consisted of just one goal post in the middle of the field.
-The Tang Dynasty capital of Chang'an was filled with cuju fields, in the backyards of large mansions, and some were even established in the grounds of the palaces.
+The Tang dynasty capital of Chang'an was filled with cuju fields, in the backyards of large mansions, and some were even established in the grounds of the palaces.
 Soldiers who belonged to the imperial army and Gold Bird Guard often formed cuju teams for the delight of the emperor and his court.
 The level of female cuju teams also improved.
 Cuju even became popular amongst the scholars and intellectuals, and if a courtier lacked skill in the game, he could pardon himself by acting as a scorekeeper.

-Cuju flourished during the Song Dynasty (960–1279) due to social and economic development, extending its popularity to every class in society.
+Cuju flourished during the Song dynasty (960–1279) due to social and economic development, extending its popularity to every class in society.
 At that time, professional cuju players were popular, and the sport began to take on a commercial edge.
 Professional cuju players fell into two groups: One was trained by and performed for the royal court (unearthed copper mirrors and brush pots from the Song often depict professional performances) and the other consisted of civilians who made a living as cuju players.
 During this period only one goal post was set up in the center of the field.

 It influenced the development in Japan of kemari (蹴鞠), which is still played today on special occasions.
 The kanji writing (蹴鞠) is the same as for cuju.

+The Silk Road facilitated the transmission of cuju, especially the game popular in the Tang dynasty, the period when the inflatable ball was invented and replaced the stuffed ball.

-Cuju began to decline during the Ming Dynasty (1368–1644) due to neglect, and the 2,000-year-old sport slowly faded away.
+Cuju began to decline during the Ming dynasty (1368–1644) due to neglect, and the 2,000-year-old sport slowly faded away.